hydpy-dev/hydpy/hydpy/docs/HydPy-L.rst

 combined freely with all other models implemented in HydPy.

-For the reasons of consistency with the original LARSIM implementation, the names of all parameter and sequence classes are german terms and abbreviations.
+For the reasons of consistency with the original LARSIM implementation, the names of all parameter and sequence classes are German terms and abbreviations.
-However, the documentation on each class or sequence contains an english translation.
+However, the documentation on each class or sequence contains an English translation.